benhamad/blog/2024-04-12-dramalive.md

-# Reverse engineering illegal IPTV apk
+# Reverse engineering an illegal IPTV application on the Google Play Store

 I recently came across an illegal IPTV streaming Android application popular in my home country with the name **Drama Live**.
 This application offer pirated